 Mary Payne explains about The Knack, The Knack's Knees and how she became an Honorary Member of the group

-The clipping on the left, courtesy of John Bennett, is undated, but from its content would appear to be from September 1965.
+The clipping on the left, courtesy of John Bennett, is undated, but from its content, it would appear to be from September 1965.
 It depicts an early Radio London-promoted Knack appearance at the Wimbledon Palais.
-The Palais Big L Nights launched in May of 1965 and as the station was clearly eager to inform the readers of this feature, in four months, the audiences had increased by 400%.
+The Palais Big L Nights launched in May of 1965 and this was the 9th one.
+As the station was clearly eager to inform the readers of this feature, in four months, the audiences had increased by 400%.
 This success and that of the Marquee Club afternoons and other station-related onshore promotions, prompted Radlon Sales to recruit Gordon Sheppard as Big L's Entertainment Manager.
-The clipping refers to the Knack's first release She Ain't No Good/Who'll Be the Next in Line which came out on Decca in 1965.
-Who'll Be the Next in Line had appeared briefly in the Fab Forty in March '65, as the recorded by the Kinks on the B-side of Everybody's Gonna Be Happy.
-The Knack does not feature in the Fab Forty till the 1966 release of their third single Stop..., on Piccadilly, but with our climber information incomplete for much of 1965 and early 66, it is quite likely that previous Knack releases were on the Big L playlist.
-The Knack joined the Knees Club at the Radio London Club Afternoon at London's Marquee Club on Saturday, April 9th 1966.
-The knees of band members Paul Curtis, gtr, (#185), Brian Morris, gtr, (#187), (Graham) Topper Clay, drms, (#184) and Mick Palmer, bs, (#186).
-(This Knack should not be confused with the American group of the same name who scored with My Sharona in 1979.)
-The Knack were originally
+The piece refers to the Knack's first release She Ain't No Good/Who'll Be the Next in Line which came out on Decca in 1965.
+In March '65, Everybody's Gonna Be Happy by the Kinks had made a brief appearance in the Fab Forty, with Who'll Be the Next in Line as its B-side.
+The Knack did not feature in the Fab Forty till Stop... the band's third Piccadilly single, was released.
+However, with climber information incomplete for much of 1965 and early 66, it is possible that previous Knack releases had been on the Big L playlist.
+This Wimbledon Palais promotion would suggest as much.
+The Knack (not to be confused with the American group who had the hit with My Sharona in 1979), were from London and joined the Knees Club at the Radio London Club Afternoon at the Marquee Club in Wardour Street, on Saturday, April 9th 1966.
+Band members whose knees were recruited that day were Paul Curtis, gtr, (#185), Brian Morris, gtr, (#187), (Graham) Topper Clay, drms, (#184) and Mick Palmer, bs, (#186).
+Originally

-were backing rocker Gene Vincent.
+called the Londoners, the band was backing rocker Gene Vincent in 1964.
 Topper Clay began his musical

 career in a skiffle group at school.
 Brian